dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 The automatic client-evaluation of queries allowed many queries to be executed even if important parts of them could not be translated.
 This can result in unexpected and potentially damaging behavior that may only become apparent in production.
 For example, a query containing an expression in the Where LINQ operator that cannot be translated, can result in all rows from the table to be transferred from the database server, and the filter to be applied on the client.
 This can easily go undetected if the table contains only a few rows in development and staging, but hit hard when you move the application to production where the table contains millions of rows.
 Client evaluation warnings also proved too easy to ignore during development.

-Besides this, automatic client-evaluation can lead issues in which improving query translation for specific expressions caused breaking changes between releases.
+Besides this, automatic client-evaluation can lead to issues in which improving query translation for specific expressions caused breaking changes between releases.

 **Mitigations**

-If a query cannot be fully translated then either re-write the query in a form that can be translated or use `AsEnumerable()`, `ToList` or similar to explicitly bring data back to the client where it can then be further processed using LINQ-to-Objects.
+If a query cannot be fully translated then either re-write the query in a form that can be translated or use `AsEnumerable()`, `ToList()` or similar to explicitly bring data back to the client where it can then be further processed using LINQ-to-Objects.

 ## Query execution is logged at Debug level